 How Do I Treat My Dog’s Parkinson’s?

 Not enough is known about Parkinson’s of yet to be able to fully cure the disease.
-Instead your vet will look to relieve the symptoms that diminish your dog’s quality of life.
+Instead, your vet will look to relieve the symptoms that diminish your dog’s quality of life.
 One treatment method is physical therapy.
 Your dog will have to undertake specific, regular exercises to help maintain movement.
 Physical therapy may go some way to manage the pain as well.

 Medication may be prescribed to help limit tremors and attention will be given to your dog’s diet.
 Your dog’s diet will need to focus on sustaining muscle mass and supplements may need to be taken to help with this.

 Unfortunately, because of the incurable nature of this disease, your dog will never fully recover.
-However, therapy and medication may lengthen the life of your dog and improve its quality of life.
+However, therapy and medication may lengthen the life of your dog and improve their quality of life.
 Eventually, when symptoms can no longer be managed anymore, euthanasia is usually used as the only humane option remaining.

 How Is Parkinson’s Similar in Dogs and Humans?